rafaeleliasrb/nestedLogic/README.md

 </p>

 ### The Good
-This solution makes better use of OO concepts and is more readable and easier to maintain.
+This solution makes better use of OO concepts and is more readable and easier to maintain:

 ```java
 public static int calculeFine(int returnedDay, int returnedMonth, int returnedYear,